 Melanie serves on the board of directors and is a past President of the Barbados International Business Association ("BIBA").
 In the latter capacity she also previously sat on the board of the Barbados Private Sector Association and was a member of the Sub Committee of the Social Partnership.
 Melanie has also constituted and currently chairs the BIBA Legal Profession Committee.

-Melanie has been actively involved in several national consultations with Barbados government departments and regulators including in relation to immigration policy and procedure, securities law and policy reform around a private placement regime, legislation for limited liability partnerships, companies law reform, employment rights legislation, regulation of corporate and trust service providers and the Barbados economy.
+Melanie has been actively involved in several national consultations with Barbados government departments and regulators including in relation to: the OECD initiatives against Base Erosion and Profit Shifting; immigration policy and procedure, securities law and policy reform around a private placement regime; legislation for limited liability partnerships; companies law reform; employment rights legislation; regulation of corporate and trust service providers and the Barbados economy.
 Melanie also speaks and writes on Barbados legal and business issues regularly and publishes frequently in local and international magazines and professional journals.
-Melanie has been top ranked for multiple consecutive years by the International Financial Law Review and Chambers Global.
+Melanie has been ranked for multiple consecutive years by the International Financial Law Review and Chambers Global.

 Melanie undertakes various charitable initiatives in the education arena.
-In addition she is pro bono legal adviser to the Barbados Entrepreneurship Foundation ("BEF") as well as a board member and champion of its Business Facilitation pillar.
-As such she leads or is integrally involved in a number of projects including the BEF's Free WiFi "Wi-Not" mission and Trident Angels, Barbados' first angel investor network.
+In addition, she is pro bono legal adviser to the Barbados Entrepreneurship Foundation ("BEF") as well as a board member and champion of its Business Facilitation pillar.